knpuniversity/FOSUserBundle/knpu/guard-authenticator.md

-# FOSUserBundle with a Guard Authenticator
+# FOSUserBundle <3's Guard Authenticators

 We *now* understand that FOSUserBundle *just* gives us a nice `User` class and some routes & controllers for registration, reset password, edit profile and a few other